IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 1. [Setup your enviroment](./env_setup.md)
 1. Read the [What is Chaincode](http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html) doc
 1. Install [Node.js](https://nodejs.org/en/download/) v6.2.0 - v6.10.0 (Node v7+ is **not** supported)
-1. **You should be comfortable with node.js** Marbles is a very simple blockchain app but it’s a complex node app
+1. **You should be comfortable with node.js.** Marbles is a very simple blockchain app, but it’s a complex node app

 ### Application Background
 Hold on to your hats everyone, this application is going to demonstrate transferring marbles between many marble owners leveraging Hyperledger Fabric.